 Sample questions for AY 2023-24 will be uploaded shortly.

 The University’s PhD programme in the previous year was offered in terms of the Ph.D.
 Degree Programme Regulations, 2021.
-The Regulations are being revised for Academic Year 2023-24.
+The Regulations have been revised for Academic Year 2023-24.

 NLSIU currently offers two Ph.D programmes: